SDETarun/tutorialsninja/README.md

 ## License

-This project is for educational and portfolio purposes.
+This project is licensed under the MIT License.